-FACULTY DEVELOPMENT CENTER

-Pollak Library South - 44 657-278-4722
+FACULTY DEVELOPMENT CENTER Pollak Library South 44 657-278-4722

-Established in 1998, the Faculty Development Center is funded by the Office of the President and is charged with promoting faculty development, vitality and enrichment.
-The center is responsible for designing and implementing a comprehensive program of support for all instructional faculty across a broad spectrum of professional activities, including but not limited to: teaching and learning, use of instructional technologies, scholarly research and creative activities, professional and service activities, and other campus-wide intellectual and community-building events.
+Established in 1998, the Faculty Development Center is charged with promoting faculty development, vitality and enrichment.
+The center is responsible for designing and implementing a comprehensive program of support for all instructional faculty across a broad spectrum of professional activities, including but not limited to: teaching and learning, use of instructional technologies, assessment, scholarly research and creative activities, professional and service activities, and other campuswide intellectual and communitybuilding events.

-The Faculty Development Center is based on a number of guiding principles: the center (1) recognizes and champions faculty in their multiple roles (e.g., as teacher, scholar, professional, community member) and acknowledges the broad range and depth of their varied accomplishments; (2) focuses on increasing faculty and thereby student learning; (3) promotes cross-departmental, college and unit interactions and fosters collaboration among faculty, administrators and staff with shared interests and professional development goals; (4) reflects an awareness of different patterns of faculty growth and development and offers comprehensive, on-going, developmental, and flexible support programs; (5) recognizes individual scholarly and creative pursuits, as well as collaborative activities and developments; (6) creates opportunities for discipline-specific, as well as cross-disciplinary shared learning and experimentation emphasizing transferability of knowledge; (7) informs faculty about the impact of external factors on the institution and fosters concomitant dialogue and adaptation; (8) reduces a sense of isolation among faculty, administrators, students and other units on campus by building community; (9) encourages and appropriately supports faculty in undertaking new roles and responsibilities and in further developing current skills (e.g., in the areas of student learning outcomes assessment and instructional technology); and (10) connects faculty growth and development to the university's vitality and seeks a balance between institutional, faculty, and student goals and needs.
+The Faculty Development Center is based on a number of guiding principles: the center (1) recognizes and champions faculty in their multiple roles (e.g., as teacher, scholar, professional, community member) and acknowledges the broad range and depth of their varied accomplishments; (2) focuses on increasing faculty and thereby student learning; (3) promotes cross-departmental, college and unit interactions and fosters collaboration among faculty, administrators and staff with shared interests and professional development goals; (4) reflects an awareness of different patterns of faculty growth and development, and offers comprehensive, on-going, developmental, and flexible support programs; (5) recognizes individual scholarly and creative pursuits, as well as collaborative activities and developments; (6) creates opportunities for discipline-specific, as well as cross-disciplinary shared learning and experimentation emphasizing transferability of knowledge; (7) informs faculty about the impact of external factors on the institution and fosters dialogue and adaptation; (8) reduces a sense of isolation among faculty, administrators, students and other units on campus by building community; (9) encourages and appropriately supports faculty in undertaking new roles and responsibilities and in further developing current skills (e.g., in the areas of student learning outcomes assessment and instructional technology); and (10) connects faculty growth and development to the university's vitality and seeks a balance between institutional, faculty, and student goals and needs.

-Given these goals and principles, the center represents a collaborative effort that includes an administrative director and staff, as well as a team of faculty coordinators and liaisons, and a Senate-convened, 15-member Advisory Board with representation from faculty, administrators and students.
-Specific activities of the Faculty Development Center include: promotes and manages campus-wide Blackboard Learning Management system; coordinates several funding programs directly supporting teaching and scholarly/creative activities; provides individualized and group support and training to faculty in instructional technology and use of assessment; provides support to faculty regarding special issues (e.g., peer support of teaching, diversity issues, statistics and research design consultation); assists new and tenure-track faculty with an on-going orientation and retention/tenure/ promotion workshop series; works with part-time faculty and lecturers; sponsors an annual program of support for chairs; arranges campus-wide conferences, seminars, workshops, and colloquia across a large variety of special topics; publishes periodic newsletters; maintains a current resource library; and sponsors community-building and campus cultural activities.
+Given these goals and principles, the center represents a collaborative effort that includes an administrative director, academic technology consultants, a graphic artist, support staff, as well as a team of faculty coordinators and liaisons, and a Senate-convened advisory board with representation from faculty, administrators and students.

+Specifically, the Faculty Development Center fosters faculty professional development in teaching, research, and service; coordinates several funding programs directly supporting teaching and scholarly/creative activities; assists new and tenure-track faculty with orientation and retention/tenure/promotion workshops; works with part-time faculty and lecturers; arranges events, conferences, seminars, workshops, and colloquia that support teaching and learning; and assists faculty with the production of graphics for use in presentations, scholarly publications, and posters for display at conferences.
+Faculty coordinators provide additional services based on their areas of expertise.
-The center operates three instructional labs accommodating both PC and MAC platforms.

-For more information on specific activities, programs and events, contact the director of the Faculty Development Center, Dr. Tony Rimmer, at 657-278-5628 or Leticia Stotler, executive assistant to the director, 657-278-2841.
+With the goal of enhancing teaching and learning, the FDC provides instruction, support and consultation on a spectrum of academic technologies useful to faculty who teach in person, online, or in a blended environment.
+Technologies range from learning management systems, to multimedia development tools, to a variety of Web-based applications, statistical software, and making technology-based information accessible to all.
+Teaching strategies and tips are integrated within workshops.
+For more information on specific activities, programs and events, contact the director of the Faculty Development Center, Dr. Chris Renne, at 657-278-5628 or Anh Nelson, administrative analyst and assistant to the director, 657-278-2841 or visit: http://fdc.fullerton.edu.